akka/alpakka-kafka/docs/src/main/paradox/consumer-metadata.md

 ---
 # Consumer Metadata

-To access the Kafka consumer metadata you need to create the `KafkaConsumerActor` as described in the @ref[Consumer documentation](consumer.md#sharing-the-kafkaconsumer-instance) and send messages from `Metadata` (@scaladoc[API](akka.kafka.Metadata$)) to it.
+To access the Kafka consumer metadata you need to create the @apidoc[akka.kafka.KafkaConsumerActor$] as described in the @ref[Consumer documentation](consumer.md#sharing-the-kafkaconsumer-instance) and send messages from @scaladoc[Metadata](akka.kafka.Metadata$) to it.

-The metadata the Kafka Consumer provides is documented in the @javadoc[Kafka Consumer API](org.apache.kafka.clients.consumer.KafkaConsumer).
+The metadata the Kafka Consumer provides is documented in the @javadoc[KafkaConsumer](org.apache.kafka.clients.consumer.KafkaConsumer) API.

 ## Supported metadata